Low-Resource Named Entity Recognition Based on Multi-hop Dependency Trigger: Introduction

-Named Entity Recognition (NER) aims at extract entities and classify them into predefined categories such as persons, locations and organizations.
-NER is in general considered as a pre-processing component and widely adopted in downstream applications, e.g., knowledge graph \cite{Ji}, question answering \cite{Molla} and dialogue system \cite{Peng}.
-The deep learning based NER model have shown remarkable success in NER, but it requires abundance of labeled data in training.
-However, in the actual enterprise business, only a very limited amount of labeled data are available for new domains, because annotating data is a labor-intensive and time-consuming task.
-Therefore, how to improve the performance of deep learning based model with limited labeled data is an important practical research problem.
+Published under Creative Commons Attribution 4.0 International License } Named Entity Recognition (NER) aims to detect the span from text belonging to the semantic category such as person, location, organization, etc. NER plays a core component in many NLP tasks and is widely employed in downstream applications, such as knowledge graph ~\cite{Ji:2021}, question answering ~\cite{Molla:2004} and dialogue system ~\cite{Peng}.
+The deep-learning based approaches have shown remarkable success in NER, while it requires large corpora annotated with named entities.
+Moreover, in many practical settings, we wish to apply NER to domains with a very limited amount of labeled data since annotating data is a labor-intensive and time-consuming task.
+Therefore, it is an emergency to improve the performance of the deep-learning based NER model with limited labeled data.

-Previous studies in low-resource NER mainly focused on meta-learning \cite{Snell}, distantly supervision \cite{Yang}, transfer learning \cite{Lin}, et al. Recently, \cite{CLin} proposed a method based on entity trigger called \emph{TriggerNER}.
-The entity trigger is a group of words that can help explain the recognition process of a entity in sentence.
-For instance, in sentence ``Biden is the president of \textunderscore'', we can infer that there is a country entity on the underline according by ``the president of''.
-In this case, ``the president of'' is a group of triggers.
-Experiments show that using only 20\% of the trigger-annotated sentences results in a comparable performance as using 70\% of conventional annotated sentences.
-However, they crowd-sourced annotations of entity trigger, which suffers from the same problem as traditional annotation, requiring labor costs and expert experience.
+Previous work in low-resource NER mainly focused on meta-learning ~\cite{Snell}, distantly supervision ~\cite{Yang:2018}, transfer learning ~\cite{Lin:2017},et al. Recently, ~\cite{CLin:2020} proposed an approach based on entity trigger called \emph{TriggerNER}.
+The key idea is that an entity trigger is a group of words that can help explain the recognition process of an entity in a sentence.
+Considering the sentence “Biden is the president of \textunderscore”, we are able to infer that there is a country entity on the underline according to “the president of”.
+In this case, “the president of” is a group of triggers.
+Experiments reveal that the performance of utilizing 20\% of the trigger-annotated sentences is comparable to that of exploiting 70\% of conventional annotated sentences.
+However, crowd-sourced entity trigger annotations, which suffer from the same problem as traditional annotation, require labor costs and expert experience.